Bonifatius94/veb-in-c/THEORY.md

 ### Bitwise Tree Leafs
 Managing small universes with the naive approach can become quite inefficient.
-For managing universes of size u = 64, this cascades into 33 sub-structures managing 32 keys, each of them once again cascading to 17 sub-structures, and so on.
-So there's plenty of memory consumption.
+For managing universes of size u = 64, this cascades down to 33 sub-structures managing 6 keys, each of them once again cascading down to 4 sub-structures, etc. So there's plenty of memory consumption.

-Gladly, 64-bit bitboards can serve all tree operations in O(1) time, so nodes managing less than 64 keys can be replaced by a bitboard leaf.
-This reduces the memory consumption already by a lot.
+Gladly, 64-bit bitboards can serve all tree operations in O(1) time due to bitscan intrinsics, so nodes managing less or equal than 64 keys can be safely replaced by a bitboard leaf.
+This make the lower tree layers way less fuzzy and reduces the memory consumption by a lot.

-## Memory Efficient Root
+### Memory Efficient Root
 Next, we'll make use of the global / local pattern, but adjust the data distribution between global and local structures such that each local only manages log_2(u) keys.
 Moreover, the locals are implemented as binary search trees / bitboards, still yielding a performance of O(log log u) because of only managing log_2(u) keys.
 As a consequence, the global structure manages u / log_2(u) keys (as a van Emde Boas tree), still providing the desired time complexity of O(log log u).

 Combining the memory consumption of global and locals, we see that